axeloz/monitolite/README.md

 ## What it does

-**MonitoLite** is a very simple monitoring tool developed in Perl.
+**MonitoLite** is a very simple monitoring tool developed in PHP powered by Lumen (by Laravel).
 It supports :
  * **ping monitoring**: sends a `ping` command to the specified host.
 Raises an alert if the host is down
  * **http monitoring**: requests the provided URL and raises an alert if the URL returns an error.
 Optionally you may specify a string to search on the page using the `param` database field.
 It raises an alert if the specified text could not be found on the page.